philiprehberger/rb-rate-limiter/README.md

 In-memory rate limiter with sliding window and token bucket algorithms, per-key tracking, and thread safety.

+> **Note:** This is a single-process, in-memory rate limiter.
+It does not share state across processes or servers.
+For distributed rate limiting, use a centralized store like Redis.

 ## Requirements

 - Ruby >= 3.1